Gendr/GreyScrap/README.md

 ## Overview

-Automatically vendors grey items when visit a merchant and outputs profit made.
+Automatically vendors grey items when visit a merchant and outputs profits made.

 ## Report Issues